matasar/bbedit_tools/README.md

 This is a ruby library for automating BBEdit.
-So far it doesn't do much, just lets you create results browsers.
+It doesn't do much right now, just lets you create results browsers.
 It comes with a demonstration command line tool called "bback" that takes search output from tools like [Ack](<http://beyondgrep.com>) and [The Silver Searcher](https://github.com/ggreer/the_silver_searcher).
 Use it like this:

     $ ag BBEdit | bback